Become a Patron!

 We had an actual river form on the trail one day, rushing, pulling sticks and muck with it and creating its own powerful force to sweep us off your feet.
 Fortunately, the maintenance crew created exits for the rushing deluge and it plunged down a ravine off-trail.

 While the rain was our nearly constant companion, there were plenty of sparkling clear days of long views, fields blanketed in wildflowers and superb walking.
 The three of us found decent sites near water and with terrific views (if clear) for six nights as we worked our way towards Molas Lake Campground, where Richard would take the historic Silverton narrow gauge rail back to Durango and the car and Ted and I would push on as far as we could get in two weeks.

 I was disappointed that swimming was prohibited in Molas Lake, but delighted with the little store that we cleared out of its junk food.
-It’s a rare hiking planning that I remember how famished I am on the trail – or that I sometimes lose my appetite entirely and only want salt and sugar.
-Sated and rested, Ted and I left earlier to get a good start on a day that took us down massive switchbacks to 8900 feet and right back up to 12,000.
+It’s rare when planning a hike that I remember how famished I am on the trail – or that I sometimes lose my appetite entirely and only want salt and sugar.
+Sated and rested, Ted and I left earlier than Richard to get a good start on a day that took us down massive switchbacks to 8900 feet and right back up to 12,000.

 Richard tells us that all he needed to do was stand on or near the tracks and wave down the train.
 He reports it was a blast to ride back, though tourists gave him a funny look kitted out in backpacking gear and reeking after a week on the trail.

 Ted and I had smashing weather all the way to Mine Camp, where we looked out on an approaching storm that thankfully fizzled while I made dinner and promptly spilled it all over the ground.
 Like good hikers, we just took our sporks and grabbed the clean bits.